 3. Local ferry companies

 You will definitely use local ferry companies if you want to get to the Asian part of Istanbul, but they are good not for this only.
 For example, you can get a tour of Golden Horn for 2,60 liras by taking the route by Halic Hatti company.
 You can take it from Karakoy at Galata Bridge and go up to Eyüp: the map is here.
-Yes, it’s not a hop on-hop off, but if you are short of money, this is an option.
+Yes, it’s not a hop on-hop off, meaning you will have to pay again if you get off and then want to get on again, but if you are short of money, this is an option.

 Usually I try not to use taxis but I understand that in some cases it is the only option.
 I have ambiguous feelings about taxis in Istanbul.
 As the city is huge, drivers do not know all the places, especially some smaller streets and just drive around hoping to stumble upon the needed place.
 It happened to me a couple of times.